Classical Simulations of Low Magic Quantum Dynamics: Discussion and conclusion

 To compute stabilizer nullity for large systems ($L=256$), we developed a Bell sampling method.
 From a resource-theoretic perspective, we analyzed when LRSD offers a computational advantage, with the number of entries $\mathcal{N}$ providing a practical bound on simulation hardness as the $T$-gate rate varies.
 Introducing $T$-gates alters entanglement depending on the initial state and circuit structure.
 In $Z$-basis measurements within our CZ-based circuits, they can be commuted to the end and leave entanglement unchanged.
 With $X$-basis measurements, they can actively modify entanglement.

 For the $Z$-basis measurement model, we find four distinct phases in entanglement and magic.
-Phase II begins generating sub-extensive entanglement and magic—resources essential for universal quantum computation—while Phases II and IV remain low-entanglement and can be efficiently simulated with MPS.
-In the area-law magic regime (Phases III and IV), LRSD can further explore entanglement MIPTs in various circuit geometries and probe dynamical features such as operator growth and information scrambling via out-of-time-order correlators.
+Phase III begins generating sub-extensive entanglement and magic—resources essential for universal quantum computation—while Phases II and IV remain low-entanglement and can be efficiently simulated with MPS.
+In the area-law magic regime (Phases I and II), the LRSD can further explore entanglement MIPTs in various circuit geometries and probe dynamical features such as operator growth and information scrambling via out-of-time-order correlators.

 A limitation of our approach is that efficient simulation of the near-stabilizer $\rho$ for large ($L > 32$) system sizes is possible either near the critical measurement rate, which separates the area and (sub)-extensive magic phases, or within the area law magic phase.
 This constrains the values of $\beta$ and $\eta$ in the $T$-gate rate $p_{T}=\eta/L^{\beta}.$